Chemogram: Process

 A chemogram is a product of both photographic processing and painting on photographic paper.
 Unlike chemigrams the production process of chemograms consists of two different steps.
 First an enlarger is used to partly or fully process a photographic image onto photographic paper in the darkness of the darkroom.
 As soon as the preferred development of the image is reached, the photographic process is interrupted and the photographic paper is exposed to full light and treated with developer and fixer (or other chemicals) like a chemigram.
 The procedure can be repeated until the chemogram is finished.

 During the first part of the production the artist Josef H. Neumann had full control over the selection of the picture and the duration of the photographic processing, while in the second part the control remains only at the places where the colorless chemicals are applied.
 The exact reactions of the chemicals that produce the final colors at these locations are largely unpredictable.
 Thus, these first chemograms by Josef H. Neumann (1974-1978) originated as absolute pieces that can not be reproduced in the original creative process.(Unique).

 In 1974, within Josef H. Neumann's chemogram, the interface between the artistic media of painting and photography that existed up to that point was closed for the first time in an art-historically relevant manner.

+In September 2018, the Museo de Arte Moderno in Bucaramanga, Colombia, published further chemograms by the photo artist Josef H. Neumann, which he called “digital chemograms” under the influence of the now digital techniques and use of a “digital brush” on the computer.